cfech/spring-security/README.md

 ## 114 OAuth2 in EazyBank App ##

 ![](./images/eazybank-ouath2-config.png)
-- will be using the Authorization Code grant type
+- will be demoing client credentials, authorization code and pkce grant types

 ## 115 Introduction to Keycloak Auth Server ##
 - https://www.keycloak.org/
 - an authorization server
-- other are okta and amazon congnito to name a few
+- other commmon ones are okta and amazon congnito
 - open source
 - very stable and continually updated
 - maintained by RedHat